Windows Embedded Industry

-Windows Embedded Industry, formerly Windows Embedded POSReady and Windows Embedded for Point of Service (WEPOS), is an operating system subfamily developed by Microsoft as part of its Windows Embedded family of products.
+Windows Embedded Industry, formerly Windows Embedded POSReady and Windows Embedded for Point of Service (WEPOS), is an operating system developed by Microsoft as part of its Windows Embedded family of products.
 Based on Windows NT, Windows Embedded Industry is designed for use in industrial devices such as cash registers, automated teller machines, and self service checkouts.

 Windows Embedded 8.1 Industry was the last release, with Windows IoT Enterprise superseding Windows Embedded Industry, Windows Embedded Standard, and Windows For Embedded Systems (FES).

 Releases

 Windows Embedded for Point of Service (WEPOS)

 Windows Embedded for Point of Service was released on May 24, 2005, nearly a year after its Windows XP SP2 counterpart was launched by Microsoft in August 2004.
 WEPOS expanded Microsoft's Windows Embedded family of products.
 It was the first edition of Windows Embedded that could use the Windows Update Agent to update an installed and deployed image.
 Service Pack 3 (SP3) for WEPOS was released on October 8, 2008.
 Mainstream support ended on April 12, 2011, and extended support ended on April 12, 2016.
 When the new Microsoft Lifecycle Support policy for Internet Explorer went into effect on January 12, 2016, IE6 support was dropped from not only WEPOS, but all other supported platforms.